View The MY HERO Booklet to learn more

 Since 1995, over 100 million people from 197 countries have participated in The MY HERO Project.
 Our award-winning programs raise awareness for the amazing work being done by heroes globally and at the grass roots level to address some of the greatest challenges of our time.
 We work to promote cross-cultural communication, human rights, environmental awareness, tolerance, media literacy and the arts.

+Heroes give us hope and inspiration, we learn from their example the importance of perseverance, courage, kindness and compassion.
+Positive role models help us understand our own ability to create positive change in the world.
 Through the website, media arts program, and festivals, The MY HERO Project inspires people of all ages to learn, create, and act in powerful, positive ways.

 MY HERO provides digital online tools for visitors to publish web pages that honor heroes around the world using stories, artwork, audio and films.
 Visitors can search a vast multimedia journal to learn about heroes from all walks of life.
 The thematic features of the homepage change weekly, highlighting diverse heroes related to current events and emerging resources.
+Each feature provides links to short films, art and essays from our growing library.

 The MY HERO Project is a 501(c)3 not-for- profit organization.
 All donations are tax exempt.
 As shown by our audited financial statements, 90% of income goes directly to programs.